armory/docs/content/en/docs/armory-admin/rate-limit.md

 If Fiat is configured to poll Github or Google, you may end up seeing rate limits when Fiat does its polling for user groups.
 Some symptoms that you might see are:

-- You can't log into spinnaker anymore
+- You can't log into Spinnaker anymore
 - Your Fiat logs contain lines similar to:

   ```